3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 The packagegroup consists of, among other packages:

-- `grub-efi`, which is needed to sign and verify grub components
+- `grub-efi`, which is a bootloader used in the system,
-- `mokutil`, which can be used on a booted system to verify the state of Secure Boot
+- `mokutil`, which can be used on a booted system to verify the state of UEFI Secure Boot.

 We used the `bootimg-efi` wic plugin to set up a UEFI-compliant image.
 This required us to define the